 For low-income people, poor credit history may put credit cards out of reach.
 For those who do have credit cards, limits are often so low as to render the cards useless in some situations.
 The alternative of bouncing a check will cost around $30 in bank fees, and another $30 from the vendor who accepted the bad check.
 On a $500 check, that’s the equivalent of an 1,800 percent interest rate.
 Skipping a payment results in late fees, and in the case of utilities, possible disconnection of service.
 That, of course, brings an additional charge for reconnection later.

 There is no question that it would be better if the poor had lower cost options than payday lenders.
 But restricting payday lenders doesn’t make those better options appear.
 Instead, it forces the poor into options that are even worse.

 Truly caring about the plight of the poor means soberly assessing their options, then allowing them to make choices they think are best, not imposing choices on them that politicians imagine are best.
 Given the popularity of payday lenders, the people with the needs have spoken clearly.
 Why would we take the opinions of politicians more seriously than those of the people themselves, especially when those politicians are offering merely fewer, not better, options?

-Antony Davies is an associate professor of economics at Duquesne University.
-James Harrigan teaches in the department of Political Economy and Moral Science at the University of Arizona.
-They host the weekly podcast Words and Numbers.
+Antony Davies is associate professor of economics at Duquesne University.
+James Harrigan is managing director of the Center for the Philosophy of Freedom at the University of Arizona.
+They host the weekly podcast, Words and Numbers.